-Over 12.000 SF of TrusSteel trusses shelter this new home in the desert.
+Over 12,000 SF of TrusSteel trusses shelter this new home in the desert.
 Fifty-foot trusses framed in a radial pattern created large, open living areas.

-TrusSteel CFS trusses are among the lightest and strongest steel framing made.
-They are an excellent alternative to heavier steel framing and trusses, such as "C" stud trusses or stick framing.
-Because of their superior lateral stiffness and high strength-toweight ratio, TrusSteel common trusses, in short spans, may be lifted and installed without the use of a crane.
-This can provide a significant benefit on small projects or structures built in areas with limited access.
+TrusSteel CFS trusses are among the lightest and strongest steel framing.
+They are an excellent alternative to heavier steel framing and other trusses, such as "C" stud trusses or stick framing.
+Because of their superior lateral stiffness and high strength-to-weight ratio, TrusSteel trusses may be lifted and installed without the use of a crane.
+This can provide a significant benefit on projects or structures built in areas with limited access.